 We teach phonics through the Read, Write, Inc Ruth Miskin phonics program.
 It is a systematic, fast paced approach to teaching phonics.
 The children read decodable books that match their phonics level.

-Hamilton Trust is used for the planning and delivery of English across Reception -Year 4 to ensure consistency and progression.
 Cross Curricular Reading and writing is taught across the curriculum ensuring that skills taught in these lessons are applied in other subjects.